kivy/kivy-sdk-packager/README.md

 These can be built on the developer's machine.

-> [!NOTE]
-> A Kivy.app build on one macOS version will typically not work on earlier
-> macOS versions.
-You need to build Kivy SDKs for macOS on the oldest machine
-> you wish to support.

 [Buildozer](https://buildozer.readthedocs.io) encapsulates the use of kivy-sdk-packager so the Kivy app developer does not need to be concerned with